 Veronica Santoyo, MFA '13, shares: "I have been invited to be a full-time visiting professor of acting (2015-2016) in the Theatre and Dance Department at Ball State University in Muncie, Indiana, where Marc Devine is currently teaching.
 I am grateful for this opportunity and most grateful to all of you who have supported my artistic process throughout, and have been part of my learning and growth at Naropa."
 Congratulations, Veronica!

 Scott Brown, MA '10, has written a book The Path of Restoration: Living into the Truth of Interbeing and was interviewed by the Metta Center about his manuscript.
 Brown is planning a book and workshop tour in 2016.
-Listen to the podcast of the interview here, Brown comes in at about 25 minutes into the show.

 Megan DiBello, MFA '10, and Daniel Dissinger, MFA '09, currently run Poetry Teachers NYC, a company that teaches Adult Education and offers multi-disciplinary events throughout New York City.
-Read more about their work.

 Amie Irene Winters, MA '09, recently published her first novel, Strange Luck - a fantasy novel in the vein of The Neverending Story meets The Wizard of Oz.
 Winters is a former park ranger turned YA Fantasy author.
 She is currently working on a sequel to her first novel.
 Learn more about Winters' work and find a copy of the novel.